Davi-S/caad-erp/examples/03_fix_mistake_workflow.md

        --notes "Replacement after void"
    ```

-5. Run the log again to confirm the original, void, and replacement entries
+5. Run the log again to confirm the original, void, and replacement entries.
-   appear in order.

    ```text
    caad-erp-cli log